tiero - stock.adobe.com

 Christian Oudenbroek, director at Brand Compliance, said many SMEs in the Netherlands will fall short of GDPR compliance.
 “We have many SME companies from the Netherlands and Belgium as customers and, from discussions and meetings we have had in recent months, I would say 80-90% of them are not ready for it.”

 SMEs make up 90% of the Netherlands’ business world and so largely determine the country’s economic activities.
-Research by Capgemini and insurance company Interpolis shows that many entrepreneurs in the country score well in the areas of physical security, access to the corporate network and security of the website, but they lack vision and policy in the organisation of business processes.
+Research by Capgemini and insurance company Interpolis has shown that many entrepreneurs in the country score well in the areas of physical security, access to the corporate network and security of the website, but they lack vision and policy in the organisation of business processes.

 Many companies do not recognise the urgency of cyber security until an incident occurs, the research suggested.